Walter Cronkite: Kennedy's assassination

-At 2:38 pm EST, while filling in time with some observations about the security presence in Dallas, which had been increased due to violent acts against United Nations Ambassador Adlai Stevenson in the city earlier that year, Cronkite was handed a new bulletin.
+At 2:38 pm EST, while filling time with some observations about the security presence in Dallas, which had been increased due to violent acts against United Nations Ambassador Adlai Stevenson in the city earlier that year, Cronkite was handed a new bulletin.
 After looking it over for a moment, he took off his glasses, and made the official announcement:

 From Dallas, Texas, the flash, apparently official: (reading AP flash) "President Kennedy died at 1 p.m.
 Central Standard Time." (glancing up at clock) 2 o'clock Eastern Standard Time, some 38 minutes ago.

 After making that announcement, Cronkite paused briefly, put his glasses back on, and swallowed hard to maintain his composure.
-With noticeable emotion in his voice he intoned the next sentence of the news report:
+With noticeable emotion in his voice he read the next sentence of the news report:

 Vice President Johnson (clears throat) has left the hospital in Dallas, but we do not know to where he has proceeded; presumably he will be taking the oath of office shortly and become the 36th President of the United States.

 With emotion still in his voice and eyes watering, Cronkite once again recapped the events after collecting himself, incorporating some wire photos of the visit and explaining the significance of the pictures now that Kennedy was dead.
 He reminded the viewers that Vice President Johnson was now the President and was to be sworn in, that Governor Connally's condition was still unknown, and that there was no report of whether the assassin had been captured.
 He then handed the anchor position to Charles Collingwood, who had just entered the newsroom, took his suit coat, and left the room for a while.

-At about 3:30 pm EST, Cronkite came back into the newsroom to relay some new information.
+At about 3:30 pm EST, Cronkite returned to the newsroom to relay some new information.
 The two major pieces of information involved the Oath of Office being administered to now-President Johnson, and that Dallas police had arrested a man named Lee Harvey Oswald whom they suspected had fired the fatal shots.
 After that, Cronkite left again to begin preparing for that night's CBS Evening News, which he returned to anchor as normal.
-For the next four days, along with his colleagues, Cronkite continued to report segments of uninterrupted coverage of the assassination, including the announcement of Oswald's death in the hands of Jack Ruby on Sunday.
+For the next four days, along with his colleagues, Cronkite continued to report segments of uninterrupted coverage of the assassination, including the announcement of Oswald's death at the hands of Jack Ruby on Sunday.
 The next day, on the day of the funeral, Cronkite concluded the CBS Evening News with the following assessment about the events of the last four dark days: